arduino/help-center-content/content/Software Support/Installation/If-you-get-an-dlopen-error-loading-libfuse-so-2-error.md

 ---
-title: If you get an "dlopen(): error loading libfuse.so.2" error
+title: 'If you get an "dlopen(): error loading libfuse.so.2" error'
 id: 8327482047772
 ---